LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 non-target items.
 The cue and non-target letters differed from those used in Experiment 1 in order to maintain good discriminability of cue, target, and non-target letters even under the most degraded (10-channel vocoder) condition.
+Specifically, the letters were chosen so that the vowel nuclei differed between the cue, target, and non-target letters: representations in the International Phonetic Alphabet are /e/ and /u/ (cues “A” and “U”), /o/ (target “O”) and /i/ (non-target letters “DEGPV”).

 Spectral degradation was implemented following a conventional noise vocoding strategy.[@ShannonEtAl1995]  The stimuli were fourth-order bandpass filtered